How to Format Your Emails With Examples & Best Practices

 What is an email format?

-The subject line is the first thing that the recipient will see.
+The subject line of an email is the first thing the recipient sees even before opening an email.
 So, it must be clear and state the intent behind sending a particular email.
 Here are some ways to write a compelling subject line:

 • Keep it clear, concise, and within the standard character limit.